mixotricha/makertron_client/README.md

 <a href="http://makertron.io">makertron.io</a>

 <h2>Motivation</h2>
-The Makertron has been developed because we simply have not been able to find a solid platform for constructive geometry generation and we realise that others are also in the same boat as ourselves.
+The Makertron has been developed because we simply have not been able to find a solids platform for constructive geometry generation that has a server side component and a client component and we realise that others are also in the same boat as ourselves.

 <h2>Makertron Server</h2>